PressCrew/buddypress-links/src/readme.txt

 = What is the license? =

-Released under the GNU GENERAL PUBLIC LICENSE 3.0 (http://www.gnu.org/licenses/gpl.txt)
+Released under the GNU GENERAL PUBLIC LICENSE 2.0 or later (http://www.gnu.org/licenses/gpl-2.0.html)

-All original code is Copyright (c) 2009 Marshall Sorenson.
+All original code is Copyright (c) 2009-2015 Marshall Sorenson.
 All rights reserved.

 = How do I customize the default templates? =